csankat92/Baseball_capstone/README.md

 On my first testing of the model it does a fair job based on Recall and Precision, but my goal isn't to create a model that would get a C+ on a history test.

-Following some brainstorming I noticied my model is failing to pick up on the characteristics of a success with so few minor leagurs graduating to the majors.
-I then decide downsample the majority class using the resample function.
+Following some brainstorming I noticed my model is failing to pick up on the characteristics of a success with so few minor leagurs graduating to the majors.
+I then decide to downsample the majority class using the resample function.

 <img width="873" alt="screen shot 2018-02-03 at 8 14 23 pm" src="https://user-images.githubusercontent.com/28715286/35773695-dc83b074-091e-11e8-9c1b-78da04d1b1ff.png">